neeraj0403/Coding-Questions-/README.md

 [link to the problem](http://www.spoj.com/problems/AGGRCOW/)<br />

   -**Sample Input**:<br />
 First line contains N and C, separated by a single space, representing the total number of stalls and number of cows respectively.
-The next line contains N integers containing the indexes of stalls.<br />
+The next line contains N  number of integers containing the indexes of stalls.<br />
 5 3<br />
 1 2 8 4 9<br />